 The District uses equipment from Aruba Networks as standard wireless network for all locations.
 The Aruba solution is easy to manage, is secure, and very scalable.
 Enhancement and expansion of the wireless network is part of IT's operational standard.
-The College is currently installing 802.11ac access points and has 100 access points installed across the College.
+The College currently has over 100 802.11ac access points installed across the College with plans to install more to provide greater coverage.